genttool/gent/README.md

 Firstly, the `install.sh` script will be fetching a Pack200'ed Groovy jar to bootstraping.
 You'll find `~/bin/gent` installed into your system.
-To create a new project, `proj`, just call:
+For example, to create a new Groovy project, `proj`, just call:

     gent --name=proj genttool/gradle-groovy